Penrith, Cumbria: Scaws

 The Scaws Estate was built by Penrith Urban District Council after World War II on land hitherto known as the Flatt Field and Scaws Farm, as part of the Lowther Estates.
 Scaws Farm is now Coldsprings Farm.
 Later some private housing was built on higher parts of the estate.

 Beaconside Primary School stands in the centre of the estate, where there were once three corner shops and a launderette.
 Adjoining Scaws are the private Barcohill and Meadow Croft housing estates.

 Carleton

+Carleton was once a separate settlement of houses along one side of the A686 road following the boundary of the built-up area.
+The housing stock underwent much expansion in the late 20th and early 21st centuries.